ataluts/photo-scan-tools/README.md

 3. Updated from the data embedded in the image filename (`metadata_get_path` function);
 4. Updated from the scanner metadata embedded in the image itself (`metadata_get_scanner` function);
 5. Filled by the script based on predefined conditions and values of other tags; (`metadata_update_conditional` function);
-6. Automatically filled by the script, for example file modify date of GPS reference tags (`metadata_autofill` function).
+6. Automatically filled by the script, for example file modify date or GPS reference tags (`metadata_autofill` function).

 <ins>For example:</ins><br/>
 You have scanned images from multiple film rolls from several cameras.
-You put images of each film roll in its separate directory and all these directories are in a respectful directory corresponding to a camera.
+You put images of each film roll in its dedicated directory and all these directories are in a respectful directory corresponding to a camera.
 And all these directories are inside a base directory containing all the scans.
 So you have a hierarchical structure.
 Now you can do the following:
 1. Set default tag values in the script itself like `FileSource`, `Orientation`, etc. but mostly `Marker` for tag placeholders - these values will apply to all images processed by the script;
 2. Update metadata hierarchically:
     1. Put metafile into base directory with `ColorSpace`, `Artist`, `Copyright`, etc. tags - these values will be applied to all images in that base directory;